JoaoCostaIFG/IART/README.md

 ## License

-Unless stated otherwise, the code in this repository is licensed under a GPL license.
+Unless stated otherwise, the code in this repository is licensed under a MIT license.